 AM core services require a minimum JVM heap size of 1 GB, and a metadata space size of up to 256 MB.
 If you are evaluating AM and using the embedded DS, you require at least a 2 GB heap, as 50% of that space is allocated to DS.
-See "Preparing a Java Environment" for details.
+See Prepare the Java environment for details.

 Set a CATALINA_OPTS environment variable with the appropriate tuning for your environment.
-For example, add the following in the \$CATALINA BASE/bin/setenv.sh file:
+For example, add the following in the \$CATALINA_BASE/bin/setenv.sh file:

-'''

-export CATALINA_OPTS="$CATALINA_OPTS -server -Xmx2g -XX:MetaspaceSize=256m -XX:MaxMetaspaceSize=256m"
+''' export CATALINA_OPTS="$CATALINA_OPTS -server -Xmx2g - XX:MetaspaceSize=256m -XX:MaxMetaspaceSize=256m" '''

-'''

-Some versions of Internet Explorer and Microsoft Edge support the Expires header attribute instead of the Max-Age header attribute, which may cause SAML v2.0 and agent logout sequences to fail.
+Some versions of Microsoft Edge support the Expires header attribute instead of the Max-Age header attribute, which may cause SAML v2.0 and agent logout sequences to fail.

-If you have set the org.apache.catalina.STRICT_SERVLET_COMPLIANCE Tomcat property to true, add the org. apache.tomcat.util.http.ServerCookie.ALWAYS_ADD_EXPIRE property in the \$CATALINA_BASE/bin/setenv.sh file, to add the Expires attribute to the headers:
+If you have set the org.apache.catalina.STRICT_SERVLET_COMPLIANCE Tomcat property to true, add the org.apache.tomcat.util.http.ServerCookie.ALWAYS_ADD_EXPIRE property in the \$CATALINA_BASE/bin/setenv.sh file, to add the Expires attribute to the headers:

-export CATALINA_OPTS="\$CATALINA_OPTS -server -Xmx2g -XX:MetaspaceSize=256m -XX:MaxMetaspaceSize=256m \ -Dorg.apache.tomcat.util.http.ServerCookie.ALWAYS ADD EXPIRES=true"
+''' export CATALINA_OPTS="$CATALINA_OPTS -server -Xmx2g - XX:MetaspaceSize=256m -XX:MaxMetaspaceSize=256m \ - Dorg.apache.tomcat.util.http.ServerCookie.ALWAYS_ADD_EXPIRES=true" '''

-Slashes in Resource Names
+Slashes in resource names

-Some AM resources have names that can contain slash characters (/), for example, in policy names, application names, and SAML v2.0 entities.
+Some AM resources have names that can contain slash characters (//), for example, in policy names, application names, and SAML v2.0 entities.
 These slash characters can cause unexpected behavior when running AM on Tomcat.

-In development environments, a possible workaround is to configure Tomcat to allow encoded slash characters by adding the org.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH=true property to the CATALINA OPTS variable; for example:
+In development environments, a possible workaround is to configure Tomcat to allow encoded slash characters by adding the org.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH=true property to the CATALINA_OPTS variable; for example: